 Certification students with a degree and who have successfully completed a full academic school year of teaching experience in their area of specialization may be permitted to satisfy the internship through a special program which is offered for 10 quarter hours credit.
-Students may not enroll in this internship without approval from the Head of the Department of Curriculum and Instruction and the Director of Laboratory Programs.
+Students may not enroll in this internship without approval from the Director of Laboratory Programs.